mtiller/ModelicaBook/text/source/behavior/arrays/construction.rst

 As we can see in the case of higher dimensional arrays, these constructions can get very complicated.
 Fortunately, Modelica includes array comprehensions which provide a convenient syntax for programmatically constructing arrays.

-This approach has two main benefits.
+The use of array comprehensions has several benefits.
 The first is that it is a much more compact notation.
 The second is that it allows us to easily express how the values in the array are tied to the various indices.
+The third is that it can be done in a context where an expression is required (typically providing values for variables).
+Finally, some tools may find it easier to optimize array comprehensions.

 To demonstrate array comprehensions, consider the following relationship between elements in an array and the indices of the